Help at-risk students pursue their studies so they can make an impactful contribution to global progress.

 “I wish to take this opportunity to give my thanks to the wonderful team of Admas Program for Students of the Ethiopian Community.
 Every time a problem arises, I always receive a quick response, warm and supportive.
 I don’t take it for granted that in a big system such as the university, there is a program that truly sees you.”

-“My name is Ishay Ravina and I’m a student at the Buchmann-Mehta School of Music for a double first degree of both vocal and musicology studying… After high school I decided I should keep developing in the field of music, by having a B. M.Mus from university.
+“My name is Ishay Ravina and I’m a student at the Buchmann-Mehta School of Music for a double first degree of both vocal and musicology … After high school, I decided I should keep developing in the field of music by having a B.Mus from university.
 I highly thank you for this generous donation, which helps me a lot financially, especially in this challenging period of the COVID-19 pandemic.”

-“We’re 7 in one household with one income, and our house burned down last December.
+“We’re seven in one household with one income, and our house burned down last December.
 I found accommodation at the dorms but due to coronavirus I can’t work, I can’t pay rent, I can’t help my parents and I also have no home to go back to until my family gets back on its feet.”

 “I’m an entrepreneur at heart.
 In ten years’ time, I hope to have established a start-up based on a technology that I’ve helped develop and that could change people’s lives.”